-- (2) The individual must submit to the Director a written request, accompanied by a copy of the orders placing the person on active duty. - (3) The Director must make the extension based on information in the copy of the orders provided.
-The additional amount of time must be equal to the total number of months that the person serves on active duty. - (4) An individual making a request under this rule must notify the Director of any change in the length of deployment. - (5) A regulated person is exempt from any increased fee or other penalty for failing to renew the person's certification, registration, or license in a timely manner if the individual furnishes to the Commission satisfactory documentation that the individual failed to renew in a timely manner because the individual was on active duty in the United States armed forces serving outside this State. - (h) The Commission must refuse to accept a regulated person's application for renewal if the Commission receives notice of child support arrearages pursuant to Section 232.0135 of the Family Code.
+- (j) Notwithstanding (b) through (h): - (1) A regulated person who is a member of the state military forces or a reserve component of the armed forces of the United States, and who is ordered to active duty by the proper authority, is entitled to an extension of his or her certification, registration, or license period equal to the deployment period and an additional amount of time to complete any continuing education requirements and any other requirements related to the renewal of the person's certification, registration, or license. - (2) The individual must submit to the Director a written request, accompanied by a copy of the orders placing the person on active duty. - (3) The Director must make the extension based on information in the copy of the orders provided.
+The additional amount of time must be equal to the total number of months that the person serves on active duty. - (4) An individual making a request under this rule must notify the Director of any change in the length ofdeployment. - (5) A regulated person is exempt from any increased fee or other penalty for failing to renew the person's certification, registration, or license in a timely manner if the individual furnishes to the Commission satisfactory documentation that the individual failed to renew in a timely manner because the individual was on active duty in the United States armed forces serving outside this State. - (k) The Commission must refuse to accept a regulated person's application for renewal if the Commission receives notice of child support arrearages pursuant to Section 232.0135 of the Family Code.
 Upon receipt of further notice that the person has complied with Section 232.0135(b), the Commission must accept an application for renewal subject to all requirements of these rules.